CREATING A 50s LOOK ON YOUR WEDDING DAY

 *Whether you're going with authentic vintage or reproducing a look, the hourglass silhouette works beautifully (See photos directly above).
 The Aline and sheath style pictured below also reflect the era.

-*Try to keep your hair as classic as possible via chignons, buns, etc. Hairstyling in the 1950s was the dark ages of coiffure as far as I'm concerned and you don't see too many folks trying to bring these hairdos back Grace Kelly and Audrey Hepburn sported classic tresses as opposed to the hair chic of the day and look where it got them!.
+*Try to keep your hair as classic as possible via chignons, buns, etc. Hairstyling in the 1950s was the dark ages of coiffure as far as I'm concerned and you don't see too many folks trying to bring these tight-curled and short hairdos back.
+Grace Kelly and Audrey Hepburn sported classic tresses as opposed to the hair chic of the day and look where it got them!.

-*Cage veils have gone fashion viral the past couple years.
+*Cage veils have gone fashionably viral the past few years.
 Did you know these wisps of nose veil or netting covering the eyes weren't called cages back then, simply net?
 Topped off with some sort of hair ornament or floral, they were mostly worn for city hall weddings or elopements.
 Today you can marry in a cage anywhere.

 *The pillbox hat on the bride below is classic late 50's and would be perfect.